 To use single sign-on with multiple Azure AD connections, a new logical SAML Identity Provider is needed for each connection.
-This is described in Extended Configuration (page 48).
+This is done automatically by the wizard.

 The Identity Provider should get the same name as the alias.
 If another name was chosen, the PowerShell script to configure single sign-on needs to be adjusted manually.
 For example the Univention Configuration Registry Variable saml/idp/entityID/supplement/Aliasname=true needs to be set on all domain controllers responsible for single sign-on.